SchnyderKay/M324/Theory/CI.md

 ![Branching and Merging Strategy Diagram](../Images//Pullrequest.png)

 This diagram illustrates how our main `master`, `develop`, and `feature` branches interact and how code flows from development through review to production.

----

-## What is semantic versioning and how is it implemented?

-Here’s a detailed explanation of **semantic versioning** and how it is implemented in markdown format:

----

 ## What is Semantic Versioning and How is it Implemented?